AEW Rampage lineup: The lineup for tonight's TNT show - Pro Wrestling Dot Net

 The following matches are advertised for tonight’s AEW Rampage television show.

-Powell’s POV: Rampage was taped on Wednesday in Independence, Missouri at Cable Dahmer Arena.
-Join Colin McGuire for his live review of AEW Rampage as the show airs tonight on TNT at 9CT/10ET.
+Powell’s POV: Rampage was taped on Wednesday in St. Louis, Missouri at Chaifetz Arena.
+Join Colin McGuire for his live review of AEW Rampage as the show airs Fridays on TNT at 9CT/10ET.
 Colin’s same night Rampage audio review will be available for Dot Net Members (including our Patreon subscribers).

 Be the first to comment